If Your I-130 Petition Is Denied By USCIS

 If your I-130 petition has been denied, you need to figure out the likely reasons as well as whether you can overcome them.

-The Form I-130 Petition by Alien Relative, issued by U.S. Citizenship and Immigration Services (USCIS), is the first form a U.S. citizen or lawful permanent resident files to start the immigration process for a family member.
-It's usually called the "I-130."
-Both U.S. citizens and lawful permanent residents can use Form 1-130 to petition for a spouse and unmarried children, and U.S. citizens can additionally use it to petition for parents, siblings, and married children.
+The Form I-130 Petition by Alien Relative, issued by U.S. Citizenship and Immigration Services (USCIS), is the first form a U.S. citizen or lawful permanent resident files to start the immigration process for a foreign-born family member.
+It’s usually simply called the "I-130."
+Both U.S. citizens and lawful permanent residents can use Form 1-130 to petition for a spouse and unmarried children.
+U.S. citizens can additionally use it to petition for parents, siblings, and married children.
 The goal is to get the immigrating person U.S. lawful permanent resident status (a green card).

-There are many reasons why USCIS might refuse to approve an I-130 petition.
-For any of those listed below, note that normally you will be notified of the problem first, before receiving a denial notice, with something USCIS calls a "request for evidence" or RFE, on Form I-797.
-You should therefore will have a chance to supply follow-up documentation and avoid the denial.
+There are many reasons why USCIS might refuse to approve a U.S. citizen or resident's I-130 petition.
+For any of those listed below, normally the petitioner will be notified of the problem first, before receiving a denial notice, with something USCIS calls a "request for evidence" or RFE, on Form I-797 or via online notification (if you filed online).

 • Not enough proof of U.S. citizen’s or permanent resident’s status.
 There is no way that USCIS will approve an I-130 until it is convinced that the person filing it has the power to petition for an immigrant.
 If, for example, a permanent resident tried to file an I-130 petition for someone by presenting a copy of an expired green card, that application would be denied.

-Options If Your I-130 Petition Is Denied
+Options After an I-130 Petition Gets Denied

 NEED IMMIGRATION HELP ?